nuxeo/nuxeo-poll/README.md

 ### How to build

-You can build Nuxeo Survey with:
+You can build Nuxeo Poll with:

     $ ant build